tjvantoll/www.tjvantoll.com/source/_posts/2012-03-08-IE7-Attribute-Selector-Bugs.markdown

 ```
 <!--more-->

-In a compliant browser, here's some selectors you can use to target these list items.
+In a compliant browser, here are some selectors you can use to target these list items.

 ``` css Selectors to Target the List
 li             /* Selects #1, #2, #3 */